intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

-Another example is device global [implementation][device-global-design], where in order to communicate a value of `device_global` variable between host and device we need to map its host address to a symbolic name/identifier and some other info, which is used at PI layer and below.
+Another example is device global [implementation][device-global-design], where in order to communicate a value of `device_global` variable between host and device we need to map its host address to a symbolic name/identifier and some other info like the size of an underlying type of a device global, which is used at PI layer and below.

 This design document describes a generic way how to map the address of any SYCL object defined in a namespace scope to its unique symbolic ID.
 Please note that